Addictively crispy homemade baked fries – with no frying required!

 2. Bake them on parchment paper to get them crispier

 3. Be sure to use a high enough heat so the fries don’t just steam

 4. Leaving the skin on adds nutrition and makes the recipe easier, but you can definitely opt to peel the potato if you’d prefer less rustic baked fries

-And then eat straight out of the oven, sprinkled with sea salt or dipped in ranch dressing or my homemade Healthy Ketchup.
+And then eat straight out of the oven, sprinkled with sea salt or dipped in ranch dressing, ketchup, or homemade Avocado Mayo.

 Honestly, I think half the reason I like french fries is because I really, really love ketchup.